outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     14. # emerge -av @module-rebuild
         1. Any external kernel modules, such as `binary kernel modules`, need to be rebuilt for each new kernel.
     15. # reboot
-47. e-sources-4.1.0 kernel
+47. e-sources-4.1.1 kernel

     Except the official default kernel source, there are plenty of sources maintained by other authors like the `e-sources` in `gentoo-zh` overlay. `e-sources` offer many extra features, of which the most important is the `cjktty` patch enabling Chinese character display in virtual terminal.

     To compile `e-sources`, the procedure is all the same as that for `gentoo-sources`.
 The only difference is to enable a few extra kernel options of `cjktty` patch.

-    `Select compiled-in fonts, CONFIG_FONTS` and `VGA 8x16 font, CONFIG_FONT_8x16` set to 'Y'.
+    1. `Select compiled-in fonts, CONFIG_FONTS` and `VGA 8x16 font, CONFIG_FONT_8x16` set to 'Y'.
 Pay attention to `console 16x16 CJK font ( cover BMP ), CONFIG_FONT_16x16_CJK` which is enabled by default.
 These options are for Chinese characters display.
+    2. `e-sources` does not add `symlink` USE flag, so edit `/etc/portage/package.use/e-sources` add a line:

+        ```
+# 'symlink' will update the 'linux' symbolic automatically whening emerging e-sources.
+sys-kernel/e-sources symlink
+        ```
+    3. `e-sources-4.1.1` draws in `aufs` USE flag by default, which in return draws in `aufs-util` and `aufs-headers` packages.
+Currently, there is no need.
+Remove this USE flag for `slot 4.1` in `overlay gentoo-zh`.
+Add a line:

+        ```
+# remove 'aufs' USE flag since it will draw in 'aufs-util' and 'aufs-headers' package.
+Current system does not need 'aufs' at all.
+sys-kernel/e-sources:4.1::gentoo-zh -aufs
+        ```

+        Refer to [Version specifier](https://wiki.gentoo.org/wiki/Version_specifier) for specifying versions of packages as used when interacting with Portage via emerge or `/etc/portage`.
+These are also known as `DEPEND atoms` in Portage documentation.
-    3. During the `make` process, it reminds warning:
+    4. During the `make` process, it reminds warning:

         ```
 drivers/tty/vt/vt.c: In function ‘vc_do_resize’: